-File Form 8930 if any of the following apply
+File Form 8930 if any of the following apply.

-apply.

-You received a qualified disaster recovery assistance distribution from an eligible retirement plan in 2009.

-You received a qualified disaster

-• You received a qualified disaster recovery assistance distribution in 2008 that you are including in income in equal amounts over 3 years.

-You made a répayment of a qualified disaster recovery assistance distribution in 2009.
+- You received a qualified disaster recovery assistance distribution from an eligible retirement plan in 2009 that you are including in income in equal amounts over 3 years. - You received a qualified disaster recovery assistance distribution from an eligible retirement plan in 2008 that you are including in income in equal amounts over 3 years. - You made a repayment of a qualified disaster recovery assistance distribution in 2010.